GoochMagooch/lib_mngment_system/README.md

 user-friendly manner.
 Design Thinking: You’ll need to think about how the different parts of the system interact, a critical skill for larger, more complex applications.

+ONE RULE:
+Only the official Java documentation is allowed for reference!
+It will be uncomfortable, it will be challenging.
+The learning will also be invaluable...